CloudChi/FX-Framework/Script_Folders_Non_Module.md

 # Script Folders - Non-Module
-- There are two types of script folders in the FX Framework:
-  - Non-Module folders
-    - Schedules
-    - Import
-    - Triggers
-  - Module folders
-    - Modules
-    - Grouped Modules

-### Non-Module Folders

 - Schedules
   - Called by the Script Scheduler within FileMaker Server which has no way to filter or sort scripts.